iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

-Above scatterplot do not show any specific pattern so spearman rank correlation coefficent is appropriate.
+Above scatter plot do not show any specific pattern so spearman rank correlation coefficent is appropriate.

 ```R